mm/espresso-api/README.md

 4. Update environment variables in `.env` to your liking -- these control the PostgreSQL username, password and database.
 The `DB_HOST` variable isn't used in Docker Compose builds.

-5. Build and run Charlotte! `docker-compose up -d`
+5. Build and run Espresso! `docker-compose up -d`

 6. Upgrade the database structure to the latest version: `docker-compose run web flask db upgrade`